Boning and trimming knife

 GOOD FORThe wrap, the pull, and moving the wrapped cut to rest.

-A long rest is half the tenderness.
+Compare nitrile gloves and cotton liners on Amazon ↗A long rest is half the tenderness.
 The gear here is probably already in your garage.

 A wrapped brisket in a decent cooler, packed with old towels, holds hot for hours.
 If you own a cooler, this stage costs nothing.

-GOOD FORHolding the cook until dinner actually starts.
+GOOD FORHolding the cook until dinner starts.

-Long single strokes across the grain, not sawing.
+Compare cooler and towel setup on Amazon ↗Long single strokes across the grain, not sawing.
 Blade length is the whole point.

 Long enough to cross the flat in one pull, so slices stay clean instead of ragged.